raineroviir/react-redux-socketio-chat/README.md

 Note:
 This program comes with [redux-dev tools](https://github.com/gaearon/redux-devtools)
-* To hide the dev tool panel press ctrl+h
+* To SHOW or HIDE the dev tool panel press ctrl+h
 * To change position press ctrl+m

 ### Production